cosmic-utils/clipboard-manager/README.md

 sudo just install
 ```

-Reboot or restart the session for the `COSMIC_DATA_CONTROL_ENABLED=1` environment variable to take effect.
+Restart the session for the `COSMIC_DATA_CONTROL_ENABLED` environment variable to take effect.

 ## Logs